josibake/bitcoin-data-analysis/README.md

 # Bitcoin Data Analysis

 A repo containing notebooks and scripts for analyzing the bitcoin blockchain.
 This repo analyzes data from the BigQuery public dataset published by google.
-For more info about the datasets and how they are published, check out:
+You can query the data directly from the BigQuery UI [here](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=crypto_bitcoin&page=dataset) For more info about the datasets and how they are published, check out:

 * [BigQuery cryptocurrency public datasets](https://cloud.google.com/blog/products/data-analytics/introducing-six-new-cryptocurrencies-in-bigquery-public-datasets-and-how-to-analyze-them)
 * [github.com/blockchain-etl](https://github.com/blockchain-etl)